gooddata/gooddata-python-sdk/gooddata-flight-server/README.md

 - `/ready` - indicates whether the server is up and ready to serve requests

   The endpoint will respond with status `500` if the server is not ready.
 Otherwise will respond with `202`.
-The server is deemed ready when all its modules (which includes your FlexFunctions) are up and the Flight RPC server is 'unlocked' to handle requests.
+The server is deemed ready when all its modules are up and the Flight RPC server is 'unlocked' to handle requests.

 - `/live` - indicates whether the server is still alive and can be used.
 The liveness is determined from the status of the modules.